bsebhat/bsebhat.github.io/content/labs/05-pfsense/03-move-sysadmin-to-lan.md

 The devices on the "LAN" interface (which is connected to the virtual network I also named `LAN`) are, for now, just the `sysadmin` VM.
 By default, the `LAN` network is given the most permissive firewall rules.
 This means I can use any protocol.
 I can ping other machines using the ICMP protocol.
 I can access websites on the internet using TCP or UDP.
 I'm going to leave that, because I plan on using the `sysadmin` as a highly-trusted machine in the labs.

-However, the next thing I'll do is add the `juiceshop` to the `LAN` network.
+However, the next thing I'll do is add the `juicero` to the `LAN` network.
 I will configure the `pfsense` firewall VM to allow other VMs on the "WAN" (or `default` virtual network) to continue accessing its web application.
 But not directly.

-Then, I'll show why keeping the `sysadmin` and `juiceshop` under the same permissive firewall rules of the `LAN` network might be a bad idea.
+Then, I'll show why keeping the `sysadmin` and `juicero` under the same permissive firewall rules of the `LAN` network might be a bad idea.